xenoteo/Distributed-Systems/Akka/README.md

 it should work normally.
 If not then go to `File` -> `Invalidate Caches / Restart...`.

 #### Maven
-You can also run the program using maven runngin the following command:
+You can also run the program using maven running the following command:
 `mvn compile exec:java`

 ## [Lab](src/main/java/xenoteo/com/github/lab)